 ____ I have attached additional sheets, as needed, to list all of my school and community

+extracurricular activities.

-extracurricular activities.If applying for the Florida Chapter need-based scholarship,
+____ If applying for the Florida Chapter need-based scholarship, I have provided proof of

+parents’/guardians’ income: copy of signed 2013 tax return (1st page & signature page only) or a verified FAFSA form.
 (If applicable, check the line; otherwise, enter N/A.)

 ____ I agree to participate in at least one (1) AABE-FL activity through attendance, planning assistance,